 This extra funding allows us to provide additional staff and resources, bringing learning benefits to eligible pupils as well as all children throughout the school.
 It is also used to subsidise after-school clubs and school trips, bringing lower costs to parents, and in some cases, free places.
-We also run a Nurture group The Rainbows, for our pupil premium children.
-We have found from our nurture group, The Sunshines, the children grow in self confidence and resilience which can then be transferred into their learning.
+We also run nurture groups which our pupil premium children may attend.
+These groups help the children grow in self confidence and resilience which can then be transferred into their learning.

 Who is entitled to Pupil Premium?

 If you receive any of the following benefits, the school may be able to claim Pupil Premium funding for your child:

 Income Based Jobseekers Allowance

 Income-related Employment and Support Allowance

 Support under Part vi of the Immigration and Asylum Act 1999